zonkhead/log-tailor/README.md

 # log-tailor

-A command line program for tailing GCP logs.
+A command line program for tailing GCP

 ```bash
 Usage of ./log-tailor: